nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

  ![image](./Images/undentified_region.png)

 The region between VIH and VIL is called the undefined region (sometimes also referred to as transition width, or TW).
 Steady-state signals should avoid this region if proper circuit operation is to be ensured.

+Thence inferred, VIH approximately equals to 0.75V and VIL approximately equals 0.98V